 After student-hood, the next stage of life is that of the householder.
 A Grihastha ashrama usually is from 24 years to 48 years of age.
-Marriage is the essential part of this stage.
-He has to work to make a living, to bear children, carry out social responsibilities and maintain a place in the community as well.
+As well as, marriage is the essential part of this stage.
+Furthermore, he has to work to make a living, to bear children, carry out social responsibilities and maintain a place in the community as well.

 This is the final stage of our life that is experienced after the age of 72 years.
 At this level, a person is supposed to be devoted to God.

-He is a sannyasi; he has no home, no other attachment; he has renounced all desires, fears, hopes, duties, and responsibilities.
+Consequently, he is a sannyasi; he has no home, no other attachment; and, he has renounced all desires, fears, hopes, duties, and responsibilities.
 He is mostly merged with God.

 A spiritual teacher Shree Radhe Guru Maa says, “While Brahmacharya and Grihastha show the ‘Pravritti Marga’ (towards the world), Vanaprasta and Sannyasa indicate the ‘Nivritti Marga’ (away from the world) through introspection and renunciation.”